qliu2020/near_real_time/User interface/README.md

 To run the user interface:
 1. Open the 'UI.mlapp' file
 2. Click the 'Open File' button and select the file that contains the data to be displayed in the user interface
-   * The data should have the following variables:
+   * The data should include the following variables:
      *  Lower limbs orientations
        ```matlab
        quat_pelvis, quat_left, quat_right